Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-controlled by the output feedback $u_d(t)= K_d y_d(t)$.
+by the output feedback $u_d(t)= K_d y_d(t)$.
 The closed-loop system is stable when the matrix $A_d+B_d K_d C_d$ is Schur.
-The problem of finding such a matrix $K_d$ is known as (static) output feedback stabilization, see \cite{CLS98} for a review.
+The problem of finding such a matrix $K_d$ is known as (static) output feedback stabilization; see~\cite{CLS98} for a review.
+An additional constraint imposed by the impulsive Goodwin oscillator structure is that the elements of the matrix $K$ are sign-definite, $K_1 \le 0$ and $K_2 \ge 0$, in view of the monotonicity properties of $F$ and $\Phi$.